flawil-beavers/Future-Engineers_2025/README.md

 5. Running the robot in dev mode

-    Check in the config file, if the correct usb port is set for the arduino.
-Check the correct port with `ls /dev/tty*` and look for the port that is connected to the arduino.
+    Check in the config file, if the correct usb port is set for the Arduino.
+Check the correct port with `ls /dev/tty*` and look for the port that is connected to the Arduino.
 Change the port in the config file to the correct port.

     Navigate to the `raspberry_pi` directory and run the main script: